aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 + Selected all the raw text content of the file and copied it
 + Using a text editor, I opened the empty local `_layouts/default.html` file that I created in step 1 and pasted the copied text content into it

-At this point the content of the `_layouts/default.html` file in my local repo overrides the content in the `https://github.com/pages-themes/cayman/blob/master/_layouts/default.html` layout file.
+At this point the content of the `_layouts/default.html` file in my local repository overrides the content in the `https://github.com/pages-themes/cayman/blob/master/_layouts/default.html` layout file.

 However since we just copied over the exact same content that is in the default layout file, our blog home page will still look the same.

 You can verify this by pushing the changes we made so far to the Github repository and refresh the page to still see the same content displayed.